Chechen Revolution: Background

 In 1985, Mikhail Gorbachev, a new leader of the Soviet Union, launched the series of reforms which became known as Glasnost and Perestroika.
 The increasing decentralization brought by these reforms, however, led to a power struggle between the Soviet central government and the leaderships of its constituent republics, which included ex-Communist Boris Yeltsin of Russian SFSR.
 From 1988 to 1991, the constituent republics passed "declarations of sovereignty", which asserted the priority of the constituent republics' authority in their territory over the central power (but not complete independence).
 In June 1990, the Russian SFSR passed the Declaration of State Sovereignty of the Russian Soviet Federative Socialist Republic.
 Gorbachev designed a New Union Treaty for preserving the Soviet Union with a less centralized federal system, but Yeltsin called for a far more decentralized model and accused Gorbachev's reforms of being a "sham".
 Yeltsin denounced Gorbachev as a "conservative" and "reactionary", especially after his use of force in Georgia, Azerbaijan and Baltics.
 He attacked the Soviet leader for "failing to implement" his liberal reforms and accused him of leading the country into a "dictatorship".

 Along with the USSR's constituent republics, all federal units within the RSFSR also passed proclamations of sovereignty.
-In an attempt to undermine the Yeltsin's rule, Gorbachev supported these efforts of the republics of Russia, including the Chechen-Ingush Autonomous Republic.
+In an attempt to undermine the Yeltsin's rule, Gorbachev supported these efforts of the republics of Russia, including the Checheno-Ingush Autonomous Republic.
 Gorbachev even promised the Russian autonomies more rights.
 On 26 April 1990, the Soviet law was passed which granted the autonomies full power in their territories and made them "subjects of the USSR", thus upgrading their status so they could participate within "renewed federation" on "equal footing" with the union republics.
 Yeltsin sought to counter this tactic by declaring Russia's sovereignty.